celigo/integrator-api-docs/readme.md

 ### Bearer Tokens

-Every integrator.io account has access to the API, and please go to Options -> Tokens to retrieve your API token.
-API clients should transmit this token using the "**Authorization**" request header field and the "**Bearer**" authentication scheme.
+API tokens can be generated and/or accessed via Options -> Tokens (within the integrator.io account).
+API clients should transmit the token using the "**Authorization**" request header field and the "**Bearer**" authentication scheme.

 Sample HTTP Request: